frontend-fun/react-hooks-typescript-tome/docs/4-state/index.md

 * Problem where they need to lift a state up to the top component
 * Situation where the state can be moved down to a child component

-# Forms for Editing State

-* Form with K states
-  * User input pattern, with link to big collection of other input types
-    * Textbox
-      * Simple string
-      * Have to parse as number
-    * Checkbox
-    * Textarea
-    * Select menu
-  * How to test each input form type
-    * Simulating user event
-    * Finding things by their role
-    * Finding some text
-    * Dangerous fallback: test-id

-# State based on State

-* Dependent state based on other state
-* What, you mean just calculating something?
-I suppose we need to make a point that just because you have some concept does not mean it needs to be represented in the Hooks.